Partial resolution of complex cones over Fano ${\cal{B}}$: Two-node quiver Chern-Simons theories

 \item Theory with 2 bifundamentals $X_{12}$, $X_{21}$ and adjoints $\phi_1$, $\phi_2$ at two different nodes with trivial $W=0$.
 The quiver of this theory is shown in figure~\ref{fig:P3}.
 This theory does not admit tiling and was first obtained using the inverse algorithm in\cite{sid}, which was identified as the Fano $\mathbb{P}^3$ theory.

-We cannot determine the CS levels from the inverse algorithm\cite{sid} for all the three $2$-node quiver theories.
+However, we cannot determine the CS levels from the inverse algorithm\cite{sid} for all the three $2$-node quiver theories.
 From the tiling description, we can obtain the CS levels for the quiver diagrams (a) and (b).
 Comparing the inverse algorithm of the three theories, we had inferred that the theory corresponding to Fano ${\BP}^3$ could have CS-levels $(4, -4)$.
-We will obtain the CS levels as $(2n, -2n)$ corresponding to ${\BP}^3$ from the method of partial resolution were $n$ is a non-zero integer.
+As we do not know any method of determining the actual CS levels, the theory shown in quiver diagram (c) with $k=1$ could be Fano ${\BP}^3$ theory.